keesiemeijer/php-basics-tutorial/README.md

 This code will display `the sky is blue`

 #### Updating Array Values.
-Use the array key you want to update between the square brackets to update array values.
+Use an existing array key inside the square brackets to update array values.

 ```php
 $colors = array(